Standards-and-Practices/Structured-Rapid-Development/templates/README.md

 # Templates
 A template combines xBlock components to fill a user need.
+We put learning resources into the template's placeholders to rapidly create high-quality learning experiences.
+Templates can be combined into learning pathways.